 If you decide to attend the meeting in person, upon your arrival you will need to register with our receptionist in the main lobby of our principal executive offices at 500 Old Dominion Way, Thomasville, North Carolina 27360.
 Please be sure to have your state- or government-issued photo identification with you at the time of registration.
-After a determination that you are a registered holder of Old Dominion common stock as of the record date, you will be allowed to access the meeting room and attend our Annual Meeting.
+After a determination that you are a registered shareholder of Old Dominion common stock as of the record date, you will be allowed to access the meeting room and attend our Annual Meeting.
 If you are not a registered shareholder but beneficially own shares of our common stock as of the record date, please be sure that you bring your state- or government-issued photo identification as well as either (i) a proxy issued to you in your name by your brokerage firm, bank or other nominee, or (ii) a brokerage statement showing your beneficial ownership of our common stock as of the record date (and a legal proxy from your brokerage firm, bank or other nominee if you wish to vote your shares at the Annual Meeting) to present to us at the time of registration.
-Please be aware that the meeting may be subject to in-person gathering restrictions.
-All meeting attendees will be required to comply with applicable health and safety protocols, which may include, but are not limited to, wearing an appropriate face covering at all times and maintaining a distance of six feet from other meeting attendees.

-The Board of Directors has fixed March 10, 2022 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
-On March 10, 2022, there were 113,761,155 outstanding shares of our common stock each entitled to one vote.
+The Board of Directors has fixed March 9, 2023 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
+On March 9, 2023, there were 109,950,195 outstanding shares of our common stock each entitled to one vote.
 The presence in person or by proxy of a majority of the shares of common stock outstanding on the record date constitutes a quorum for purposes of conducting business at the Annual Meeting.
 Shareholders do not have cumulative voting rights in the election of directors.

 Brokers that are members of certain securities exchanges and that hold shares of our common stock in street name on behalf of beneficial owners have authority to vote on certain items when they have not received instructions from beneficial owners.
 Under the applicable rules governing such brokers, the proposal to ratify the appointment of our independent registered public accounting firm is considered a "discretionary" item.
 This means that brokers may vote using their discretion on this proposal on behalf of beneficial owners who have not furnished voting instructions.
 In contrast, certain items are considered "non-discretionary," and a "broker non-vote" occurs when brokers do not receive voting instructions from beneficial owners with respect to such items because the brokers are not entitled to vote such uninstructed shares.
-The proposals to elect directors and approve, on an advisory basis, the compensation of our named executive officers are considered "non-discretionary," which means that brokers cannot vote your uninstructed shares when they do not receive voting instructions from you.
+All proposals in this proxy statement, with the exception of the proposal to ratify the appointment of our independent registered public accounting firm, are considered "non-discretionary," which means that brokers cannot vote your uninstructed shares when they do not receive voting instructions from you.